huaminghuangtw/Evergreen-Notes/Permanent-Notes/The absence of desire is true happiness.md

 > _“Desire makes slaves out of kings, while patience makes kings out of slaves.” ― Imam Al-Ghazali_

-> _“Freedom is secured not by the fulfilling of one's desires, but by the removal of desire.” — Epictetus_
+> _“Freedom is secured not by the fulfilling of one’s desires, but by the removal of desire.” — Epictetus_

 [@mansonSubtleArtNot2016]